ew10528/ew10528/README.md

 # ew10528
-some lazy fool held back by social awkwardness and school
-i can code in python though i guess
+i code in a bunch of languages using a bunch of stuff